 Moreover, there has been consolidation of companies in the healthcare industry, a trend which we believe will continue to grow.
 Consolidation in this industry, including the potential acquisition of certain of our clients, could adversely affect aggregate client budgets for our services, could result in clients performing more marketing, market research and/or quality improvement functions internally or could result in the termination of a client's relationship with us.
 The impact of these developments on the healthcare industry is difficult to predict and could have an adverse effect on our revenue and a corresponding effect on our operating and net income.

-We could be negatively impacted by the Coronavirus or "COVID-19" pandemic or other outbreaks or pandemics.
+We could be negatively impacted by outbreaks or pandemics.